Keyboard shortcuts

 macrosProc macros (#[tool], #[chain], #[entrypoint], #[traceable])

-deepDeep agent harness (backends, filesystem tools, sub-agents, skills)
+deepDeep Agent harness (ACP protocol, built-in tools, sub-agents, skills)

 Integration features: